macthomasengineering/MteEVAL-b4x-library/README.md

 cb.Compile( "{|length,width|length*width}" )
 Area = cb.Eval2( Array( 3, 17 ) )    'Area=51
 ```
-_When evaluating a Codeblock with parameters, you use the Eval2 method._
+_When evaluating a Codeblock with parameters, use the Eval2 method._

 Example 3: Codeblock compile, eval and repeat